okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/roles/index.md

 ### Binding object

 A Binding represents the assignment of a [Custom Role](#custom-role-object) to a list of admins.
 Bindings are specific to a [Resource Set](#resource-set-object).
-There is a maximum of one Binding object per Role in a Resource Set.
+There’s a maximum of one Binding object per Role in a Resource Set.

 The admin list assigned to a Role is made of [Resource objects](#resource-object) that represent either of the following types of admin assignments: